 - Personal injury damages for pain and suffering

-Mass lawsuits forced many smaller, less-capitalized companies out of business.
-They weren’t able to cover court-ordered awards and filed for bankruptcy to liquidate assets and pay for settlements.
+Mass lawsuits forced many smaller companies out of business.
+They weren’t able to cover court-ordered awards and filed for bankruptcy pay for settlements.

 Larger companies with deep pockets took a different approach.
 They sought bankruptcy protection through the courts.
-This allowed time to restructure and use a specialized legal mechanism called trust accounts to limit responsibility and get on with profitable business.
+This gave time to restructure and use a specialized legal mechanism called trust accounts.
+These accounts to limited the companies’ responsibility and allowed them to stay in business.

 Access Asbestos Trust Funds